 ➄ Cannot Read Or Write Files

 Bad block affects your file in two ways; first, the system detects it while writing to the drive and therefore stops writing.
-Secondly, the system detects bad blocks when data has been written already, thereby refusing to read it.
+Secondly, the system detects bad blocks when data has been written already, and refusing to read it.

-In the first case, your data has not been written, so it isn’t corrupted.
+- The data has not been written, so it isn’t corrupted.
 Usually, the system will resolve it on its own.
 If it doesn’t, you can probably fix this by saving the file in a different location or restarting your computer, and then saving it back to your drive.

-In the second case, unfortunately, you can’t get back your data easily.
+- You can’t get back your data easily.
 You can try some ways to recover data from a failed SSD, but no need to have high hopes.
 Bad blocks usually mean that it loses whatever data contained on those blocks for good.

 How To Extend Your SSD Life

-● Avoid power surges and electric fluctuation.
+● Avoid power surges and electric fluctuation

 ● Extreme temperature can cause serious damages to your drive.
-Always ensure good cooling in your computer.
+Always ensure good cooling in your computer